What is ClickHouse?¶

-ClickHouse is a columnar database management system (DBMS) for online analytical processing (OLAP).
+ClickHouse is a column-oriented database management system (DBMS) for online analytical processing of queries (OLAP).

 In a "normal" row-oriented DBMS, data is stored in this order: